Pesto Soba Noodles with Shrimp

-We love quick, fresh dinners.
-These soba noodles tossed with basil pesto hit the spot.
-Jump to the Pesto Shrimp Soba Noodles Recipe or read on to see our tips for making it.
+You will love this quick and fresh soba noodles recipe with basil pesto, shrimp, and cucumber.
+Made in under 25 minutes!
+Jump to the Pesto Soba Noodles Recipe or read on to see our tips for making it.

 If you’re not 100% sure about soba noodles, let’s get that out of the way first.
 We love them!
 They are made with buckwheat flour, which makes them taste nutty and also contributes to the brownish color.
 If you are gluten-free, these are a for you!
 Check the packaging, though.
 While you can find 100% buckwheat noodles, some brands still sneak in some wheat.

 How to Make Soba Noodles with Pesto and Shrimp

 These noodles can be served cold or hot — we’re partial to cold, but that’s just us.
 Let me show you how simple they are to make.

 Let’s talk about the pesto first.
 You can make it yourself — here’s our homemade pesto recipe.
 Or, you can buy it from the store.
 Making it yourself requires few ingredients and takes about 15 minutes.